nishantapatil3/JvisionDecoderToInfluxdb/README.md

 ```
 kapacitord config > kapacitor.conf
 ```
-Edit kapacitor.conf and uncomment slack configuation and add new incoming web hook.
+Edit kapacitor.conf and uncomment slack configuration and add new incoming web hook.

 Send the alert to Slack.
 To allow Kapacitor to post to Slack, go to the URL https://slack.com/services/new/incoming-webhook and create a new incoming webhook and place the generated URL in the 'slack' configuration section.
 Example: